 It Screams Sales

-When you see a product on a white background like this you KNOW it is something for sale.
-This means that all your white background pics are probably going to be a big turn off on social media sites like Twitter, Facebook and Instagram.
+When you see a product on a plain white background like this you KNOW it is something for sale.
+This means that all your white background photos are probably going to be a big turn off on social media sites like Twitter, Facebook and Instagram.